 This means you can build up the value of your content immediately to them by including helpful information with stats and the latest market data.
 You can also find out with your keyword research what your audience is searching for and asking for.
 This immediately means you can deliver direct value to them.

-Your blog content will likely be highly valuable and long to in order to rank well in Google.
-This means it will be full of snippets of content that can be reused or to keep on topic, repurposed.
+Your blog content will likely be highly valuable and long in order to rank well in Google.
+This means it will be full of snippets of content that can be reused or kept on topic, repurposed.

 The purpose of evergreen content is so that you can keep using it and improving it over time.
 It means you won’t still be reposting content on social media channels that are long out of date.
 This keeps your social posts relevant and fresh as you can always rephrase how your post sounds but still link to the same content piece on your blog.
 This blog piece you can of course update over time to keep the content valuable and relevant and aligned with your marketing goals.